 systemctl restart awesome to update the running service.

 You can now use your regular tools for interacting with the journal to read from the log.
-E.g.
+For example,

 Note that since log forwarding only begins after the main process